 If anything, that night in the local should have rung alarm bells because after several months, living in Evesham soon proves to be the most demanding and soul-destroying period of my life so far.
 Despite no longer being enslaved to alcohol, the lack of a nearby decent pub means I haven’t made any friends.
 The local boozer has always been the epicentre of my chosen location.
 It’s where I’ve made lifelong chums and given me something to look forward to at the end of every week.
 As an alternative, I had hoped to join a local photography group, but the only one I’ve found is run by a recovering alcoholic, who has since moved to Dudley in the West Midlands.
 There’s the town centre pubs but, as with the majority of inner cities, they are a no-go area on Friday and Saturday nights, due to the numerous and overwhelming incidents of drunken violence.
 The pain in my knees grows significantly worse, so my daily intake of painkillers steadily increases.
 Anywhere of photographic interest is either too far to walk or it involves traversing up and down hills, which is completely out of the question.
 All of these factors combined play havoc with my anxiety and worse still, leave me feeling monumentally depressed.
 Low moods become an everyday occurrence and destroy any positive thinking I experienced upon moving here.
 Evesham has an odd vibe to it – several friends have corroborated this.
 The town lacks an identity and bears no sense of purpose.
 Everyone looks miserable and whoever I’ve tried to talk to has absolutely nothing of interest to say.
 The only explanation I can possibly imagine is that the town is cursed in some way.
 One senses an atmosphere of shattered dreams and thwarted ambition.
 I’ve never experienced anything quite like it before.

 There have been occasions when I’ve attempted visits to Studley and arranged to hook up with old friends, but Evesham suffers from the most appalling (and renowned) traffic congestion, so any journey to and from the area takes at least half an hour longer than it should, by which time (in my case) any enthusiasm for socialising has completely diminished.
-Upon visiting The Black Lion, I barely recognise anyone.
+I visited The Black Lion recently and barely recognised anyone.
 It appears only a few of ‘the locals’ still visit the place on a regular basis and I often seem to miss them whenever I’ve turned up.
 Or perhaps, following the recent Chinese whispers, they’d rather have nothing to do with me?
 Rumours and gossip have always spread through the village with unequivocal haste.
 Equally, being burdened with a perpetual low mood has affected my overall equilibrium and sleep pattern.
 I look and feel consistently exhausted.
 There is every possibility that I’m still grieving but I hate myself for ever leaving Studley in the first place.
 Though my hand was somewhat forced, I should have stuck it out.
 Compared to Evesham, Studley was a positively glorious existence.
 I cannot bring myself to pursue much interest in anything and spend days hiding in bed, lamenting my lot in life and hoping to just fade away.
 I am moored in loneliness and despair.

 Seeing Mum so desperately unhappy is mortifying and I blame myself for us moving here in the first place.
 At least the last few months in Studley were a self-imposed exile, whereas the isolation in Evesham is unavoidable.
 Every morning seems to bring another source of anxiety and the house creaks and moans, burdened by yet another fixture falling to bits.
 Despite my best friend taking his own life, the thought of suicide crosses my mind on multiple occasions – a mere handful of painkillers and all my troubles would be over.
 But the acute shame of previous attempts subdues the urge and tears stream from my soul as I ponder the irreparable torment my family would endure.